-The Preservice MAT in Science degree complements similar programs in other subject areas and elementary - multiple subjects education.
+The Preservice MAT in Science degree complements similar programs in other subject areas, as well as an education in Elementary—Multiple Subjects.
 These programs all stress a strong disciplinary background and commitment to critical appraisal of curriculum in the candidate’s field.

 - Fulfillment of the requirements for an Oregon Preliminary teaching license endorsed in one of the following science areas: